Fun Things to do in Seattle with Kids!

 Seattle Children’s Museum

-We did get a tiny bit lost trying to find the Children’s Museum but we found a nice lady to point us in the right direction as it is tucked down a side street that we walked right by.
+I had been wanting to take my boys to the Seattle Children’s Museum as I had heard such positive things about it.
+It is located very close to the Space Needle and while we did get a tiny bit lost trying to find the Children’s Museum,a nice lady to pointed us in the right direction as it is tucked down a side street that we walked right by.

-The Seattle Children’s Museum is over 18,000 sq feet of play space designed for kids ages birth to 8 years old to enjoy with their families.
+The Seattle Children’s Museum is over 18,000 sqft of play space designed for kids ages birth to 8 years old to enjoy with their families.
 There are a number of hands-on exhibits for kiddos to explore, and daily educational programs or activities that are FREE with the cost of admission.

 Every area of the Children’s Museum was a place to explore.
 The boys went from area to area checking it all out and having fun seeing how it all worked.
-There was an interactive display right in the hallway that Heath spent 20 minutes playing with and the Cog City exhibit captured their attention immediately.
+There was an interactive display right in the hallway that my youngest spent 20 minutes playing with and the Cog City exhibit captured their attention immediately.

 The Dunn Lumber Construction Zone was where they got to wear hard hats and build their projects from scratch.
 They both love to build things at home and everything from the nuts and bolts to boards were oversized and perfect for their little hands.
 We were also lucky that there was no one else in the exhibit with us that morning so the boys had it all to themselves.